alexcu2718/fdf/README.md

 The implemented subset performs exceptionally well, surpassing fd in equivalent feature sets, though fd offers broader functionality.
 This project focuses on exploring hardware-specific code optimisation rather than replicating fd's complete feature set.

-While the CLI is usable, the internal library is NOT suggested for use
+While the CLI is usable, the internal library is not stable yet.
+Alas!

 ## Platform Support (64-bit only)